emilyriehl/yoneda/src/simplicial-hott/10-rezk-types.rzk.md

 ## Being an isomorphism is a proposition

-The predicate `is-iso-arrow` is a proposition.
+The predicate `#!rzk is-iso-arrow` is a proposition.

 ```rzk
 #def has-retraction-postcomp-has-retraction uses (extext)